-Notable Achievements: I started working for my first non-profit (environmental advocacy) when I was 6 and I’ve been heavily involved in at least one since.
+Notable Achievements: I started working for my first non-profit (environmental advocacy) when I was 6 and I’ve never not been heavily involved in at least one since.

 Current Art Endeavour: Working with the Emerald City Supporters to create “tifo” – the massive painted displays at Sounders FC soccer matches.